 - All the incentives and rebates to lower installation costs

 - Ownership of your solar energy system

 These four attributes provide you with long-term solar benefits.

 For one, you know when your payment period is over, and you own your system entirely.

 Second, your system will be a source of residual income for the next 20 years, not a constant bill.

 Finally, your solar system is a source of increased home value and not a hurdle if you decide to sell your home.
-It would be best to get locked in with a low payment financing agreement and not a solar PPA or leasing contract.
+It would be best to get locked in with a low-payment financing agreement, not a solar PPA or leasing contract.